esettes/nand2tetris/README.md

 To compute -2 + (-5) ---> 14 + 11 = 25 % 16 = 9 = 2<sup>4</sup> - 9 = -7
 </p>

+<br><br>

+<a name='Chapter_3'></a>

+## Chapter 3: Memory

+In the third module the target its to build the computer's main memory unit, also known as Random Access Memory (RAM).
+Going bottom-up frmo elementary flip-flop gates to one-bit registers to n-bit registers to a family of RAM chips.
+Unlike the chips implemented so far, which are based on combinational logic,  the computer's memory logic requires a clock-base secuential logic.